nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

 New brush option
     Brushes may be given a "chaotic" setting, causing them to rotate continuously while drawing with them.
+New templates
+    "Clouds from an airplane" and "Lough Leane".
 New Magic tool: Comic dots
     Draws a repeating dot pattern, simulating the "Ben Day process" used in early comic books.